- year built

 - 17 feet

 - cruising speed

 Named after the famous Dutch cartographer, Jan Janssonius, this new, purpose-built ship is scheduled to hit the water in October 2021.
 Sister ship to the Hondius, the 170-guest Janssonius is aptly named to join this family fleet.
 With 170 guests at double occupancy, the Janssonius features large staterooms, some with balconies, and a huge observation lounge with large windows for spotting wildlife.

 AdventureSmith Explorations’ Janssonius review includes a detailed description of the small ship including deck plans and a photo gallery.
-Please read our review below then contact our polar cruise experts to compare the Janssonius with other small ships cruising Antarctic and Arctic waters.
-The vessel is currently under construction in Croatia by shipbuilder Brodosplit.
+Please read our review below then contact our polar cruise experts to compare the Janssonius with other small cruise ships sailing Arctic cruises and Antarctica cruises.

 Choose the Janssonius for a state-of-the-art new ship whose name says it all: In 1612, when the ship’s namesake, Jan Janssonius, married Elisabeth de Hondt, daughter of another famous cartographer, Jodocus Hondius, they created the first ties between the Janssonius and Hondius families.
 Together with his brother-in-law, Henricus Hondius, Janssonius published atlases in a time when traveling by ship was opening entire new worlds to European explorers.
 Most notably the Janssonius-Hondius team enlarged the Hondius Atlas, later renamed Atlas Novus.